BedrockStreaming/AmqpBundle/README.md

 To manually acknowledge a message, use the consumer's ackMessage/nackMessage methods with a delivery_tag argument's value from the AMQPEnvelope object.
 If you choose to not acknowledge the message, the second parameter of nackMessage accepts AMQP_REQUEUE to requeue the message or AMQP_NOPARAM to forget it.

+Be careful with qos parameters, you should know that it can hurt your performances.
+Please [read this](http://www.rabbitmq.com/blog/2012/05/11/some-queuing-theory-throughput-latency-and-bandwidth/).
+Also be aware that currently there is no `global` parameter available within PHP `amqp` extension.

 ### Lazy connections